The Getting to Know Ourselves project

 Launched 2nd February 2026

-Deadline for entries 22nd February 2026
+Entries closed on 22nd February 2026

 Pause and notice where you are right now.